How to prepare for the first day of exams

 Decide when to wake up and leave

-On the morning of the exam
+What to do on the morning of the exam

 Give yourself plenty of time

-Avoid last-minute studying
+Try to avoid last-minute studying

 In the exam room